jgCodingMain/capstone-project/README.md

 # Introduction

-I created a react app that showcased a solution for creating a restaurant reservation system on the Little Lemon Restaurant web site.
+I designed a react app that showcased a solution for creating a restaurant reservation system on the Little Lemon Restaurant web site.
 The project was my final capstone site for the Coursera Front End Developer Certificate program.
 The site encompassed many of the front-end techonologies and principles we learned in the class to date.

 ## Software and Languages Used